-St Mary MacKillop College considers education as more encompassing than providing a sound curriculum within the classroom.
+St Mary MacKillop College considers education to be broader than simply providing a sound curriculum within the classroom.
 With parents, we strive to provide a balanced education that not only prepares students academically but also physically, socially and spiritually.

-Supporting the formal curriculum, the College provides a range of co-curricula opportunities for students to further explore their interests and talents.
-Since co-curricula activities are usually conducted out of normal school hours, students are able to work with their peers in a less formal environment.
-These valuable opportunities are made possible by the generous support of teachers, parents and friends of the College.
+Supporting the formal curriculum, the College provides a range of co-curricular opportunities for students to further explore their interests and talents.
+Since co-curricular activities are usually conducted out of normal school hours, students are able to work with their peers in a less formal environment.
+These valuable opportunities are made possible by the generous support of teachers, parents, and friends of the College.

 Formal leadership opportunities exist for students from Years 7 to 12 in the Student Representative Council.
-Students assist in the leadership of the College, campus or one of the Houses.
-The SRC oversees our outreach program that fundraises for local and national charities and organises events for students, including fundraisers, fashion parades and variety night.
+Students participate in the leadership of the College, campus or one of the houses.
+The SRC oversees our outreach program that fundraises for local and national charities and organises events for students, including fundraisers, fashion parades and Variety night.